China’s finely crafted web of digital surveillance for the Beijing Olympics has been years in the making

 Ahead of the Opening Ceremonies on Friday, the main thrust of such measures has been ensuring that nothing can damage China’s image during the Games.
-Athletes have been warned against making political statements, and foreign journalists’ ability to report on the broader social and economic impacts of the games are limited by covid-19 controls.
+Athletes have been warned against making political statements, and foreign journalists’ ability to report on the broader social and economic impacts of the games is limited by covid-19 controls.

 Attempts to ensure a propaganda win have also reached as far as Tibet and Xinjiang, two of the most tightly controlled regions in the world.